 Volunteering and Donating

-As most of you know our Special Olympics program is funded solely by contributions and funds we raise.
+As most of you know, our Special Olympics program is funded solely by contributions and the funds we raise.
 There is no budget for our athletes' uniforms, equipment, meals while traveling or charter buses to transport us to the many varied competitions we attend every year.
 With this in mind, please consider becoming one of our individual, civic or corporate financial supporters.
 Whether you know someone who participates in the program or not, it is easy to make a tax deductible contribution.
 There are many businesses and organizations that have money allotted for charitable contributions, but are not aware of our need.
 Donations of any size would be greatly appreciated, and all donations go directly into Cobb County 's Special Olympics program.

 Contact Kim Battiste for more information